Bitadr/DeepFense/README.md

-# CuRTAIL
+# DeepFense

-This repository provides an API for CuRTAIL framework (http://arxiv.org/abs/1709.02538).
-CuRTAIL can be used as a generic framework for characterizing and thwarting  adversarial samples in the context of deep learning.
+This repository provides an API for DeepFense framework.
+Deepfense can be used as a generic framework for characterizing and thwarting  adversarial samples in the context of deep learning.

 ### Python Packages Required: